 Some of the points while preparing the answer are

-1. Provide a best suitable example
+1. Provide the best suitable example

 2. Be clear and specific